-To use a stereo Cab block with two amps, set the balance control for AMP 1 fully left, the balance control for AMP 2 fully right, and set the Cab block MODE set to "STEREO."
+To use a stereo Cab block with two amps, set the balance control for one AMP fully left, the balance control for the other fully right, and set the Cab block MODE set to "STEREO."
+See Stereo Cab Mode Parameters (below) for more information.